mplsgrant/silent-payment-indexer/README.md

 This indexer helps with Silent Payments by searching through the blockchain for your money.
 It needs a secret from you to perform the search, and I recommend not provding that secret unless you know what you are doing.
 Afterall, this is just a classroom project.

 # WIP Items
-- [ ] Extract pubkeys from relevant txn type
+- [ ] Extract pubkeys from relevant txn type w/ basic testing
   - [x] p2pkh
   - [x] p2sh-p2wpkh
   - [ ] p2wpkh
   - [ ] p2tr
+- [ ] Run all recommended tests against pubkey extraction